zhutoutoutousan/A-study-note-as-a-beginner/software/_log/log-web-frontend_react&TS.md

 ## Difference between type and interface in TypeScript

 # 2021/6/14
-## Difference between useEffect, useState, useMemom
+## Difference between useEffect, useState, useMemo

 ## Explain to me what React.FC is

+# 2021/6/16
+## How would you describe a bulletproof react component?